tch-rom/telegram-chatops/README.md

 ![my-infra](images/infra.jpg)

+Simple-dimple app is just a small web-server which gives you the time when application was deployed.
 So, it is very simple.
+My bot is sitting as a docker container on the DigitalOcean.
 After making ``/deploy`` command - telegram-bot sends POST request to the GitHUB actions which runs new workflow.
 It builds and pushes new image to the container registry.

-After new image appears in the Container registry the rollout happens.
+After new image appears in the Container registry the rollout on the K8s happens.

 # Technologies - reasons: